-Extra omnes (all out) with these words the master of ceremonies will announce the start of the conclave by asking all those who do not have the right to attend it to leave the Sistine Chapel: nearly one third of the cardinals will have to leave because they are over 80.
+Extra omnes (all out) with these words the master of ceremonies will announce the start of the conclave by asking all those who do not have the right to attend it to leave Cappella Sistina: nearly one third of the cardinals will have to leave because they are over 80.
 Those left are (in 2005) 117, but some of them will not participate because of poor health.
 As a matter of fact the 2005 papal election process could hardly warrant to be called a conclave.
 This word means "with keys" and it refers to the procedures introduced in the XIIIth century to protect the cardinals from external influences: according to these rules the cardinals were confined in a limited place and could not be approached by anyone.
-The conclaves held in the Vatican made use of the vast Sistine Chapel which was partitioned by timber panels into a number of tiny cells where the cardinals had to live until they elected the new pope.
-Pope John Paul II felt that these arrangements were no longer compatible with modern life and built a residence Collegio di Santa Marta where the cardinals involved in the conclave find a spartan, but nonetheless more comfortable accommodation.
-In addition the cardinals, according to new rules, can move within the Vatican, the Sistine Chapel remaining their meeting place.
+The conclaves held in the Vatican made use of Cappella Sistina which was partitioned by timber panels into a number of tiny cells where the cardinals had to live until they elected the new pope.
+Pope John Paul II felt that these arrangements were no longer compatible with modern life and built a residence (Collegio di Santa Marta) where the cardinals involved in the conclave find a spartan, but nonetheless more comfortable accommodation.
+In addition the cardinals, according to new rules, can move within the Vatican, Cappella Sistina remaining their meeting place.

-The old rules, with all their severe restrictions, did not actually protect the cardinals from undue pressure.
-On September 1, 1914 (WWI had just started) an Austrian cardinal read to his astonished colleagues, on the first day of the conclave called to nominate the successor to Pope Pius X, a letter written by the Austrian Emperor Francis Joseph, by which he advocated an ancient right reserved to the emperors (of the Sacred Roman Empire) to put their veto on the proposed election of a certain cardinal.
-Thus Cardinal Rampolla del Tindaro, thought to be philo-French, was excluded from the competition.
+The old rules, with all their restrictions, did not actually protect the cardinals from undue pressure.
+On September 1, 1914 (WWI had just started), the first day of the conclave called to nominate the successor to Pope Pius X, an Austrian cardinal read to his astonished colleagues, a letter written by Austrian Emperor Francis Joseph, by which he advocated an ancient right reserved to the emperors (of the Holy Roman Empire) to put their veto on the proposed election of a cardinal.
+Thus Cardinal Rampolla del Tindaro, thought to be philo-French, was barred from the election.

 This was the last open interference by a government in a conclave.
 Many tend to group the cardinals according to their nationality (Italians, South Americans, Africans, and so on) believing that they may act in the conclave as a political party in a parliament.
 Assuming this comparison had some grounds the "political parties" into which the cardinals are divided have more to do with their views on the key challenges the Roman Catholic Church is facing.
 In the conclave of 1963 the cardinals were split on the great changes introduced by the deceased Pope John XXIII and to some extent this division was still present in the following conclaves.

-A certain career path mixing both curial and pastoral responsibilities may increase the chances of a certain cardinal: the holding of a nunciature (Church embassies) is also taken into account, although on some occasions not with a favourable eye, because the nuncio had too close links with a dictator.
+A career path mixing both curial and pastoral responsibilities may increase the chances of a cardinal: the holding of a nunciature (Church embassy) is also taken into account, although on some occasions not with a favourable eye, because the nuncio had too close links with a dictator.